fleetdm/fleet/handbook/business-operations/README.md

      -  "Notes" _(include base salary versus commission or bonus plan, if relevant)_
      -  "Offer sent?" _(set this to `TRUE`)_
      - …and make sure the other status columns are set to `todo`.
-3. **Prepare the "exit scenarios" spreadsheet:** Head of Business Operations [copies the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and renames the copy to e.g. "Exit scenarios for Jane Doe".
+2. **Prepare the "exit scenarios" spreadsheet:** Head of Business Operations [copies the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and renames the copy to e.g. "Exit scenarios for Jane Doe".
    - _Edit the candidate's copy of the exit scenarios spreadsheet_ to include the number of shares they will be offered, and the spreadsheet will update automatically to reflect their approximate ownership percentage.
    - _Share the candidate's copy_ of the spreadsheet with their personal email, granting **"Edit"** access.
      > _**Note:** Don't play with numbers in the exit scenarios spreadsheet.
 The revision history is visible to the candidate, and they might misunderstand._
-4. **Prepare offer email:** Head of Business Operations [copies "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and renames to e.g. "Offer email for Jane Doe".
+3. **Prepare offer email:** Head of Business Operations [copies "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and renames to e.g. "Offer email for Jane Doe".
 Edit the candidate's copy of the offer email template doc and fill in the missing information:
    - _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
    - _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
    - _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
-5. **Send offer:** Once both documents are complete, Head of Business Operations notifies CEO who then sends the offer email:
+4. **Send offer:** Once both documents are complete, Head of Business Operations notifies Apprentice to the CEO who then drafts the offer email, bringing it to the CEO to send during their daily meeting:
    - To: The candidate's personal email address _(use the email from the CEO interview calendar event)_
-   - Cc: Zach Wasserman and Head of Business Operations, both included as a recipient but will not participate in the email thread until after the offer is accepted.
+   - Cc: Zach Wasserman and Head of Business Operations (both included as a recipient but will not participate in the email thread until after the offer is accepted)
    - Subject: "Full time?"
    - Body: _(The offer email is copied verbatim from Google Drive into Gmail as the body of the message, formatting and all.)_

 #### Steps after an offer is accepted

-Once the new team member replies and accepts their offer in writing, either the CEO or Zach Wasserman replies to the candidate.
+Once the new team member replies and accepts their offer in writing, Head of Business Operations replies to the candidate.
 The Head of Business Operations is then responsible for these steps:
 1. **Verify, track, and reply:** Reply to the candidate:
    - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, then we are not done.
 No offer is "accepted" until we've received a physical address.
    - _Review and update the team database_ to be sure everything is accurate, **one last time**.
 Remember to read the column headers and precisely follow the instructions about how to format the data: